Printing (PDF)

 N = 1568.
 Checked NCHS presentation standards.
 Nothing to report.

-Patient sex (Major reason for this visit = Preventive care) {NAMCS 2019 PUF}
+Patient sex (Major reason for this visit = Preventive care) (knowns only) {NAMCS 2019 PUF}

 Level n Number (000) SE (000) LL (000) UL (000) Percent SE LL UL